Managing obesity in children and adolescents

 Metabolic and bariatric surgery

-Recommendations for use of metabolic and bariatric surgery to treat obesity in Australian adolescents suggest that surgery should be considered in adolescents older than 15 years, with severe obesity and/or with severe complications, and following at least six months of supervised lifestyle modification with/without pharmacotherapy.
-The adolescent must be able to provide informed consent and understand the operation, potential risks and the need for long-term follow-up.18 Surgical procedures including gastric banding, gastric sleeve, and gastric bypass have shown success in predominantly female adolescents with severe obesity.
-The mean (95% CI) BMI (kg/m2) change at 36 months post-surgery was −10.3 (−7.0, −13.7) after gastric band, −13.0 (−11.0, −15.0) after gastric sleeve, and −15.0 (−13.5, −16.5) after gastric bypass.19 It is important to note that current surgery techniques are associated with complications including the need for re-operation and risk of nutritional deficiencies.20
+Surgical procedures including gastric sleeve, and gastric bypass have shown success in predominantly female adolescents with severe obesity.
+The mean (95% CI) BMI (kg/m2) change at 36 months post-surgery was −13.0 (−11.0, −15.0) after gastric sleeve and −15.0 (−13.5, −16.5) after gastric bypass.2819 It is important to note that current surgical techniques are associated with complications, including the need for reoperation, the development of excess skin, unpleasant gastrointestinal side-effects (e.g. vomiting) and risk of nutritional deficiencies and osteoporosis.29

 Resources